 The commander of that faction was Kim Il-Sung, who later would become North Korea’s first leader.
 South Korea’s first leader name was Syngman Rhee.

-The west worried when they saw this.
-And when they noticed how the south’s forces were being beaten and realised that it would mean a wholly communist Korean peninsula, they decided to get in the fray under the United Nations guise (of course).
+The West worried when they saw this and when they noticed how the south’s forces were being beaten.
+They realised that it would mean a wholly communist Korean peninsula, so they decided to get in the fray under the United Nations guise (of course).

 So they put together a battle contingent.
-Led by the United States and comprised of countries such Colombia and the United Kingdom (among others), they went all gung-ho to fight over there.
+Led by the United States and comprised of countries such as Colombia and the United Kingdom (among others) and they went all gung-ho to fight over there.